shfarhaan/nodejs-mysql-login/README.md

    2. mysql (to connect nodejs to mysql server),
    3. dotenv (to store and protect sensitive information such as passwords and so on)
    4. hbs or handlebars (Our template for the html part)
+   5. bcryptjs (to encrypt user passwords)
+   6. cookie-parser & jsonwebtoken(so we can start using cookies)
+   7.

 #### Now in terminal write
 > $ npm install express mysql dotenv hbs